Canada's ELog Mandate & Hours of Service FAQs

 Q. WHO MUST COMPLY WITH CANADA'S ELD MANDATE?

-U.S.-based carriers operating into Canada are also subject to Canada's ELD mandate.
-As a result, U.S.-based carriers must use certified ELDs when operating into Canada.
+U.S.-based carriers operating in Canada are also subject to Canada's ELD mandate.
+As a result, U.S.-based carriers must use Canadian-certified ELDs when operating into Canada.

 Q. WHAT DOES IT MEAN WHEN THE ELD RULE STATES THAT CANADA REQUIRES THIRD-PARTY CERTIFICATION OF ELDS?